nitschis/GreyEveTheme/README.md

         This program reduces the color temperature of you monitor at night, blue/white light can cause headaches, stress and bad sleep.
         Download f.lux and set it to a value comfortable to you, I personally use 3200K.
         It might look strange to you at first, but try using it for 10 minutes at night, then turn it off to see how uncomfortable it is without.

 _______________

-If you like this theme please favorite/share it and leave a comment!
-Makes my work worth it!

-Maybe consider being the first to donate a small amount, this post/theme/lists take time to create and I don't host themes on AdSpammed/FileHosting/malware sites like many other people!

-BTC: 3N5FkWr4zraxV1QdHbZicAj2BnYFjfSJvi
-ETH: 0x0514765a9875e58621242666443770Fa20451C0D

-_______________